rohitsupekar/learn-PDEs-from-data/README.md

 <img src="schematic.png" align="center" width="650">

-If you would like to use the code locally, clone the repo and navigate to the code directory.
+To use the code locally, clone the repo and navigate to the code directory.

 ```
 git clone https://github.com/rohitsupekar/learn-PDEs-from-data